-The Committee submits the following proposal for the Board consideration under the authority of the OPTN Final Rule, which states "The OPTN Board of Directors shall be responsible for developing...policies for the equitable allocation for cadaveric organs."9 This project revises allocation policies for deceased donor lungs through several adjustments to fields that affect the calculation of the LAS.
+The Committee submits this project for approval pursuant to the authority of the OPTN Final Rule, 42 CFR §121.4(a)(1), which states "The OPTN Board of Directors shall be responsible for developing, with the advice of the OPTN membership and other interested parties, policies... for the equitable allocation of cadaveric organs."
+This proposal revises allocation policies for deceased donor lungs through several adjustments to fields that affect the calculation of the LAS.